Memory Usage of Pandas Categoricals

 )

-As an example, this is how it would look like to create a series of random words out of 3 different categories with total series length 6.
+As an example, this is how to create a series of random words with 3 different categories and a total series length 6.

 example = random_words_series(